brisenodaniel/Prgrm_Lang_Project/README.md

 # Prgrm_Lang_Project
 Welcome to Colton and Daniel's blog for CPSC 354!
 These blogs serve as an investigation into the Haskell language, as well as the structure of programming languages in general.
+The files included in this readme as well as the other files in this repository are all part of this blog for CPSC354.

 ## Blog Posts (Exercises):
 - [On ARS and TRS](https://hackmd.io/s/Hy-ZMCvo7#)